D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 :::caution Note

   - If the model check step is terminated abnormally or there is an error message, it means that the model verification fails.
 Please confirm the error message and modification suggestions according to the terminal print or the generated ``hb_mapper_checker.log`` log file in the current path.
 You can find the solution to the error in the "Model Quantization Errors and Solutions" section.
-If the above steps still cannot resolve the problem, please contact the Horizon technical support team or submit your question in the [Horizon Official Developer Community](https://developer.horizon.ai/).
+If the above steps still cannot resolve the problem, please contact the D-Robotics technical support team or submit your question in the [D-Robotics Official Developer Community](https://developer.horizon.ai/).
 We will provide support within 24 hours.
 :::